Zeomite/task1/README.md

-# Authentication and Social Media API (TASK1 + TASK2)
+# Authentication and Social Media API (TASK1 + TASK2 + TASK3)

-This API provides authentication functionalities such as user registration, login, password reset, as well as social media features like creating, updating, and deleting posts, liking posts, and commenting on posts.
+This API provides authentication functionalities such as user registration, login, password reset, as well as social media features like creating, updating, and deleting posts, liking posts, and commenting on posts with JWT Authentication.

 ## Task1 and Task2 Objectives
 - User Registration using Email Password and username